Universal and Parameter-free Gradient Sliding for Composite Optimization: Introduction

 The problem becomes significantly more challenging when $f$ is no longer proximal-friendly.
-In this case, algorithm design typically relies on linear approximation of $f$ based on its (sub)gradients.
-However, it should be noted that naive application of common first-order algorithms would yield unfavorable (sub)gradient evaluation complexity.
-For example, when $f$ is nonsmooth with $\nu=0$, applying the subgradient method to compute an approximate solution to problem \eqref{eq:problem_of_interest} would require $\cO((M_0+L)/\varepsilon^2)$ subgradient evaluations of $f$ and the same number of gradient evaluations of $g$.
-In this direction, the gradient sliding (GS) technique, first introduced by Lan in \cite{lan2016gradient}, provides an elegant and general framework for effectively exploiting the composite structure of \eqref{eq:problem_of_interest} in algorithm design.
-By leveraging this structure, GS-type methods can attain favorable gradient/subgradient complexity by carefully balancing the computational effort devoted to evaluating subgradients of $f$ and gradients of $g$.
-Examples of optimal (sub)gradient evaluation complexity achieved by GS-type methods include: (1) When $f$ is nonsmooth and Lipschitz continuous with constant $M_0$, the GS method in \cite{lan2016gradient} computes an approximate solution using at most $\cO(\sqrt{L/\varepsilon})$ gradient evaluations of $g$ and $\cO({M_0/\varepsilon^2})$ subgradient evaluations of $f$; (2) When $f$ is smooth with constant $M_1$, the method in \cite{lan2022accelerated} computes an approximate solution using at most $\cO(\sqrt{L/\varepsilon})$ gradient evaluations of $g$ and $\cO(\sqrt{M_1/\varepsilon})$ gradient evaluations of $f$.
-Note that the aforementioned complexity results in \cite{lan2016gradient} and \cite{lan2022accelerated} effectively separates the (sub)gradient complexities of the two functions in the objective, while the complexities are optimal with respect to their respective function class.
+In this case, standard first-order methods with linear approximation of $f$ often yield unfavorable (sub)gradient evaluation complexity.
+For example, when $f$ is nonsmooth with $\nu=0$, the subgradient method requires $\cO((M_{\nu=0}+L)^2/\varepsilon^2)$ (sub)gradient evaluations of both $f$ and $g$.
+The Gradient Sliding (GS) method addresses this issue by exploiting the composite structure of \eqref{eq:problem_of_interest} and carefully balancing the computational effort devoted to evaluating (sub)gradients of $f$ and $g$: (1) When $f$ is nonsmooth and Lipschitz continuous with constant $M_{\nu=0}$, the GS method in \cite{lan2016gradient} achieves $\cO(\sqrt{L/\varepsilon})$ gradient evaluations of $g$ and $\cO(({M_{\nu=0}/\varepsilon)^2})$ subgradient evaluations of $f$; (2) When $f$ is smooth with constant $M_{\nu=1}$, an accelerated GS in \cite{lan2022accelerated} achieves $\cO(\sqrt{L/\varepsilon})$ gradient evaluations of $g$ and $\cO(\sqrt{M_{\nu=1}/\varepsilon})$ gradient evaluations of $f$.
+These results are obtained by separating the (sub)gradient complexities associated with the two functions in the objective, yielding optimal complexity bounds for the respective function classes.
+The central idea of GS is, at each iteration, linearizing a fixed component in the objective while approximately solving the resulting subproblem with respect to the other component via an inner first-order method.
+The key design is the choice of the number of inner iterations: too few leads to excessive gradient evaluations of $g$, while too many increases the computational cost of $f$.
+A central contribution of GS methods is a proper design of number of inner iterations based on problem constants, thereby attaining optimal and separated (sub)gradient complexities for both components.
+As a result, when problem parameters are known, GS can substantially outperform standard methods for composite convex optimization.